eosnetworkfoundation/evmdocs/developer-guide/how_to_verify_a_smart_contract.md

 ## Prerequisites

+You should have the following:

 1. The smart contract address, let us assume it is `SMART_CONTRACT_ADDRESS`
 2. The compiler version used to compile the smart contract, let us assume it is `COMPILER_VERSION`
-3. The EVM version for which the WASM was compiled for, let us assume it is `EVM_VERSION`
+3. The EVM version the WASM was compiled for, let us assume it is `EVM_VERSION`
 4. The solidity flattened source code for your smart contract

 ## Start